HaughtCodeworks/TeamGuide/code-review.md

 * Be humble. ("I'm not sure - let's look it up.")
 * Don't use hyperbole ("always", "never", "endlessly", "nothing") or sarcasm.
 * Talk in person if there is a misunderstanding or too many back and forth comments.
 Post a follow-up comment summarizing offline discussion.
 * Consider and comment on style in code reviews.
-We prefer to draw our style inspiration from [Thoughtbot's Style Guide](https://github.com/thoughtbot/guides/tree/master/style/ruby).
+We prefer to draw our style inspiration from [Airbnb's Style Guide](https://github.com/airbnb/ruby).

 ## Notes for the Author